-Pursuant to the terms of our amended and restated investors' rights agreement, holders of approximately 35,266,994 shares of our common stock outstanding as of March 31, 2011 have registration rights with respect to those shares of common stock.
+Pursuant to the terms of our amended and restated investors' rights agreement and assuming no exercise of the underwriters' option to purchase additional shares, holders of approximately shares of our common stock outstanding after this offering have registration rights with respect to those shares of common stock.
 For a discussion of these rights, see "Description of Capital Stock-Registration Rights."
 After any of these shares are registered, they will be freely tradable without restriction under the Securities Act upon registration.